ibbles/LearningCpp/CppCon 2021 - Real-Time Programming With The C++ Standard Library.md

 Common architecture:
 - A callback given a set of data that is to be processed.
 - The callback is called with a fixed frequency.
-- Must complete one set before the next arrives.
+- Must complete one set of data before the next arrives.

 For trading, fastest wins.
 Optimize for average.